department-of-veterans-affairs/va.gov-team/platform/accessibility/archive/accessibility-test-cases-template.md

 **Expected result:**

 1. Keyboard end-to-end tests should show 0 violations.
-Axe checks that result in 1 or more violations will break branch builds and prevent merging into the `master` branch until they are resolved.
+Axe checks that result in 1 or more violations will break branch builds and prevent merging into the `main` branch until they are resolved.